-A complex diet of this kind can be quite challenging to follow and will vary to reflect each individuals intolerances and requirements.
+A complex diet of this kind can be quite challenging to follow and will vary to reflect individual intolerances and requirements.

 With this in mind, the support and guidance of a nutritional therapist or naturapath is highly recommended.

-Restricting one FODMAP in isolation ignores the likelihood that there is potentially a range of FODMAPs in the diet, all of which result in similar effects in the bowel.
+Restricting one FODMAP in isolation ignores the likelihood that there are potentially a range of FODMAPS in the diet, all of which result in similar effects in the bowel.

-It is essential to work with a trained nutritionist to ensure that you receive the correct balance of nutrients and enough dietary fibre.
+It is essential to work with a trained nutritionist to ensure that you receive the correct balance of nutrients and adequate dietary fibre.